[Editor’s note: “10 Stocks to Buy as They Ride a Coronavirus Tailwind” is regularly updated to include the most relevant information available.]

-Consider that the Great Depression forever changed American life and the generations affected by it.
-For better or for worse, the hoarding of essentials may become permanently etched into our memory.
-With multiple states shutting down temporarily, this is not something that will simply go away.
+Also, consider that the Great Depression forever changed American life and the generations affected by it.
+For better or for worse, certain behaviors, such as the hoarding of essentials may become permanently etched into our memory.
+Though many states are reopening from mandatory shutdowns, this painful period of sacrifice will not be forgotten.

 Here are the ten coronavirus stocks to buy for our new normal.